 Crafting is a great way to spend time with friends and family... and it's wonderful for mental health.
 And holiday crafting is the BEST!
 Today I am sharing 8 easy Easter crafts the whole family will enjoy.
 The crafts are simple and you can find most of the supplies in your recycling bin and at the dollar store.

 1) Bunny treat holder - This is a cute craft, and a fun Easter party favour.
-Download the template here, colour the bunnies, cut them out, cut slips, and insert a treat.
+Download the template below, colour the bunnies, cut them out, cut slips, and insert a treat.
 Cute, right?
 You can find step-by-step instructions here.

 2) Heart shaped, yarn covered Easter chick - This little chick is totally adorable, and it's made by wrapping yarn around a dollar store wooden heart.
 Then, add a beak, googly eye, and beak... and voila!
 You can find the detailed step-by-step instructions here.